ppy/osu-wiki/news/2018/2018-04-09-project-loved-week-of-april-8th.md

 [Zedd, Grey - Adrenaline](https://osu.ppy.sh/beatmapsets/584333) by ::Hollow Wings::{ user=416662 } et al.\
 *written by ::Kaifin::{ user=2596942 }*

 Adrenaline marks Hollow Wings' debut into Loved, and this mapset is certainly a fantastic start.
 The beatmap is brutally difficult, requiring incredibly precise aim as well as reading and finger control to properly play while remaining super fun and fair to the player.
-If the top difficulty isn't to your taste, there are three other Extra guest difficulties by notable mappers like ::Kite::{ user=134572 } and [Pho](https://osu.ppy.sh/users/3624692), so there is something for everyone in this masterfully crafted set!
+If the top difficulty isn't to your taste, there are three other Extra guest difficulties by notable mappers like ::Kite::{ user=134572 } and ::Pho::{ user=3624692 }, so there is something for everyone in this masterfully crafted set!

 [![](/wiki/shared/news/2018-04-09-project-loved-week-of-april-8th/osu/last-stardust.jpg)](https://osu.ppy.sh/community/forums/topics/727583)

-[BLOOD STAIN CHILD - Last Stardust](https://osu.ppy.sh/beatmapsets/332345) by ::Smoothie::{ user=1065180 } and [tutuhara](https://osu.ppy.sh/users/3043544)\
+[BLOOD STAIN CHILD - Last Stardust](https://osu.ppy.sh/beatmapsets/332345) by ::Smoothie::{ user=1065180 } and ::tutuhara::{ user=3043544 }\
 *written by ::Kaifin::{ user=2596942 }*

 Coming right out of mid 2015 is Smoothie's mapset of Last Stardust, a beatmap which has been revered by many stream players for its high quality.
 It is quite rare for a brutal song like this one to get a full spread, let alone one of this high of quality, so even if you aren't a top tier stream player there are still plenty of difficulties for you to enjoy!
 If you're craving a high bpm streaming challenge, this is definitely the beatmap for you.

 [![](/wiki/shared/news/2018-04-09-project-loved-week-of-april-8th/osu/kakushigoto.jpg)](https://osu.ppy.sh/community/forums/topics/727585)

-[yuikonnu - Kakushigoto](https://osu.ppy.sh/beatmapsets/104727) by ::murasaki\1sk::{ user=1022958 } and [caren\_sk](https://osu.ppy.sh/users/542498)\
+[yuikonnu - Kakushigoto](https://osu.ppy.sh/beatmapsets/104727) by ::murasaki\1sk::{ user=1022958 } and ::caren\_sk::{ user=542498 }\
 *written by ::Toy::{ user=2757689 }*

 To go along with the other few iconic beatmaps predating 2015, murasaki\_sk tagged with caren\_sk (better known as CRN) to create an immensely popular rendition of a similarly popular song, Kakushigoto.
 Standing at 220+ favorites, this map, while slowly forgotten through the passage of time, still remains as an artifact of mapping before ppv2.